whitneyburton/portfolios/students/1708-back/emily-wise/20170922-emily-wise-mi.md

 ## Areas of Emphasis

 #### What did you set out to accomplish this module?
 Were you successful?
 Overall: My goals this module were to develop a strong foundation for object oriented programming, and to develop an understanding of how to write clean adaptable code.
 Looking forward and to the application of these new skills in a profession, I want to really learn how to write not just functioning programs, but programs that can withstand change.
 I came in with little to know experience, so this module I want to learn the fundamentals and develop good habits of correct ruby conventions.

-I wanted to be all in on the process, and be present.
-I want to have faith in the process and pedagogy, knowing I will be uncomfortable with not being able to fully dive into topics, read all the things, etc.
+ I also wanted to be all in on the process, and be present, and to have faith in the process and pedagogy, knowing I will be uncomfortable with not being able to fully dive into topics, read all the things, etc.

 Tools: My goal was to be more comfortable with using tools like git, Github, Waffle.io, my mac, terminal, etc. I wanted to get more comfortable with my Mac environment(this is my first time using a mac), as well as not be scared of computers and technology (I know.. weird that I choice Software developer program :) ).